WordPress PageBuilder Showdown - Visual Composer vs Divi Comparison

 Visual Composer is great for building business websites only.

-No option for adding third party widgets.
+No option for adding third-party widgets.
 (Update: Annie has pointed out to us in the comments that Widgets are possible in the sidebars via this add-on.
+(Unfortunately, this is no longer available).

 Who wins the battle?
 Well, it’s not easy to say which one is the best.
-When compared, Visual Composer seems the obvious winner with so many benefits and low learning curve.
-However, when it comes to Divi, you get a theme with a page builder plugin at only $89 which is quite a deal.
-If you go for lifetime membership, with our EXCLUSIVE special offer (20% OFF) which is valid until you get access to Divi and ALL future plugins and themes!
+When compared, Visual Composer seems the obvious winner with so many benefits and a low learning curve.
+However, when it comes to Divi, you get a theme with a page builder plugin along with a theme building feature at only $89 which is quite a deal.
+If you go for a lifetime membership, with our EXCLUSIVE special offer (10% OFF) which is valid during only you get access to Divi and ALL future plugins and themes!

 UPDATED (January 2018)